“Let us consider the way in which we spend our lives.” -Henry David Thoreau

 “It is remarkable how easily and insensibly we fall into a particular route, and make a beaten-track for ourselves.” -Henry David Thoreau

-One of the common traps of living is drifting: getting carried along by the current of outside influences, without traction on our deeper aims.
+One of the common traps of living is drifting through life: getting carried along by the current of outside influences, without traction on our deeper aims.

 At some point, we stop and take stock, only to find that we’ve been wandering aimlessly.